Cunjia-Liu/Cunjia-Liu.github.io/_projects/2023-AREA_H.md

 ### PointNetPGAP-SLC: 3D LiDAR-Based Place Recognition for Mobile Robots in Horticulture

-Another recent output is our work on **3D LiDAR-based place recognition for horticultural robots**, addressing the ambiguity caused by highly repetitive crop-row structures.
+Another relevant output is our work on **3D LiDAR-based place recognition for horticultural robots** in collaboration with Prof Cristiano Premebida, addressing the ambiguity caused by highly repetitive crop-row structures.
 This work develops a place-recognition approach tailored to horticultural environments and demonstrates improved retrieval performance, particularly in ambiguous segments where neighbouring rows can appear very similar.

 <div style="margin: 1rem 0 1.25rem 0;">
   <a href="https://ieeexplore.ieee.org/abstract/document/10706020" target="_blank" style="display:inline-block; padding:0.35rem 0.7rem; margin-right:0.5rem; border:1px solid #2c7be5; border-radius:999px; text-decoration:none;">Paper</a>